MSchostag/Kallisto_transcriptomics/README.md

 >gene2 CDS=1-20
 ATGTCCGGAAACGAGCAGGCCCCCGCAGACTATGGCGCGGA.....
 ```
-If one do not have a transcript fasta file, you could create it with a GFF file using GFFread.
+If one do not have a transcript fasta file, you could create it with a GFF file and genome fasta file using GFFread.

 Generate a FASTA file with the DNA sequences for all transcripts in a GFF file.
 For this operation a fasta file with the genomic sequences has to be provided as well.
 This can be accomplished with a command line like this:
 ```bash